rundeck/docs/docs/manual/projects/node-execution/aws-ecs.md

 ## About Amazon ECS

-**Amazon ECS** is a fully managed container orchestration service that makes it easy for you to deploy, manage, and scale containerized applications.
+**Amazon ECS** is a fully managed container orchestration service that makes it easy for users to deploy, manage, and scale containerized applications.

 AWS **Fargate** is a serverless compute engine that is compatible with both Amazon Elastic Container Service (ECS) and Amazon Elastic Kubernetes Service (EKS).